PDXpert PLM Software

 You can use Visio's tools to arrange the objects, and to apply themes and other formatting as desired.

-The data transformation can be modified to suit your needs.
+The transforma can be modified to suit your needs.

 DECLARE @MaxLvl int = 4; -- maximum number of levels displayed